 "Are you okay?"
 I heard him call down from the balcony of our loft.

 "I'm fine."
 I mumbled, trying to get my bearings.
+The clock above the fireplace said it was just past midnight.
 When did we get home?

 "Come up stairs."
 He laughed briefly, watching me struggle to escape my blanket then disappeared from view.

 That was strange, I thought yawning and rubbing my eyes.
 Not that I really needed assistance, but I knew what he was like…

 I freed myself from my cocoon in a befuddled daze, shedding my jacket and boots as well as I made my way to the staircase.
 I staggered up to our bedroom slowly, making an extra effort not to trip in my half-awake state.